MWRobertson/TTRPGContent/TEMPLATE_NewObstacle/README.md

-# TEMPLATE-NewNaturalDanger
+# TEMPLATE-NewObstacle

-This template is used to generate two types of notes - Hazards or Dangerous Terrain.
-The form for these two types of notes asks the same set of questions, and the distinction between them is purely subjective.
-I personally categorize a "hazard" as a specific natural danger to the party while "dangerous terrain" is a large, dangerous area that the party would travel through for an extended time.
+This template is used to generate Obstacle notes.
+In this case I'm sort of defining obstacles as decision points for players.
+They could be environmental dangers, social encounters, or potential combat encounters that characters have to decide whether to go through or around.

 ## Setup